DiffFacto: Controllable Part-Based 3D Point Cloud Generation with Cross Diffusion: Results

 \subsection{Dataset and Evaluation Protocol}

-We use four classes from ShapeNet~\cite{shapenet2015} dataset: chair, airplane, lamps and cars.
+We use four classes from ShapeNet~\cite{shapenet2015} dataset: chair, airplane, lamps, and cars.
 We train/test the networks per object class with the splits provided by~\cite{Yi16}.
 Each category contains 3053, 2349, 1261, 740 training shapes and 704, 341, 286, 158 test shapes, respectively.
+The semantic labels for all classes come from~\cite{Yi16}.
+See supplement for implementation details — network architecture, training time, etc.

-For our task on controllable part-based generation, we propose to measure intra-part and inter-part level scores\footnote{See supplement for more details.}:
+For our task on controllable part-based generation, we propose to measure intra-part and inter-part level scores.
+For more details, please refer to the supplement.

-\parahead{Intra-part Score} We evaluate the quality of individual part distributions $P(S_j)\forall j$ using the standard generation metrics following~\cite{pointflow}: minimum matching distance (MMD-P), coverage (COV-P) and 1-NN classifier accuracy (1NNA-P), measuring the similarity between the distributions of canonicalized parts of the generated shapes compared to the test set from~\cite{Yi16} of segmented shapes, where the score is computed for each part and averaged across all \emph{P}arts (hence the suffix `-P').
+\parahead{Intra-part Score} We evaluate the quality of individual part distributions $P(S_j)\forall j$ using the standard generation metrics following~\cite{pointflow}: minimum matching distance (MMD-P), coverage (COV-P) and 1-NN classifier accuracy\footnotemark{}(1NNA-P), measuring the similarity between the distributions of canonicalized parts of the generated shapes compared to the test set from~\cite{Yi16} of segmented shapes, where the score is computed for each part and averaged across all \emph{P}arts (hence the suffix `-P').

 \parahead{Inter-part Score} We also measure the local part-to-part coherence of the generated shape as having control in individual parts may result in disjoint or incoherent outputs.
 We use a snapping metric (SNAP) that measures local connectivity between independently generated parts, given as the Chamfer distance (CD) between the $N_{\text{snap}}$-closest points between connected parts.
 We report the average score across all connections of all generated samples.